 - Birds: bullfinch, common whitethroat, grasshopper warbler, green woodpecker, kingfisher, spotted flycatcher

 - Bats: lesser horseshoe, Daubenton’s , noctule , brown long-eared

 A former chemical weapons factory, manufacturing and storing mustard gas between 1940-1958.
 2200 people were employed there at production peak c.
 1943.
-Remediation took place in 2003 when lots of the war-time buildings were demolished.
+Remediation took place in 2003 when lots of war-time buildings were demolished.
 There remain some Grade II Listed buildings, and a Scheduled Ancient Monument (SAM) area.